 Flock Freight does things differently.
 Instead of using the traditional hub and spoke model of shipping, Flock Freight uses a hubless LTL shipping service where the shipments are not unloaded from the trucks until they reach their destination.
 This not only increases efficiency, but decreases the chance of damage or loss of goods.
-Flock Freight provides FTL services at an LTL price.
+Flock Freight provides TL services at an LTL price.

 What Determines LTL Shipping Rates?

 The main factors that will determine the cost of LTL shipping are distance, weight, the classification of the freight, and pick up and destination zip codes (known in the industry as the “lane”), and anything additional that is required.